Sweet Home Chicago: Earlier songs

 In 1932, Jabo Williams recorded "Ko Ko Mo Blues," retaining the same refrain but adding a counting line: "One and two is three, four and five and six."
 James Arnold claimed the song in 1933, styling himself Kokomo Arnold and naming his version "Old Original Kokomo Blues."
 He later explained that the song's reference to "eleven light city" referred to a Chicago drugstore where a girlfriend worked, and "Koko" was their brand of coffee.
 Papa Charlie McCoy (using the name "the Mississippi Mudder") changed the reference to Baltimore, Maryland, in "Baltimore Blues."
 This city had more name recognition among the Southern blues audience than Kokomo, Indiana.

 Johnson's adaptation

 Robert Johnson recorded "Sweet Home Chicago" on November 23, 1936, in San Antonio, Texas.
-He transformed the song into one of aspirational migration, replacing "back to Kokomo" with "to Chicago" and substituting "that eleven light city" with another migration goal, "that land of California."
+He transformed the song into one of aspirational migration, replacing "back to Kokomo" with "to Chicago" and substituting for "that eleven light city" another migration goal, "that land of California."